 Goggles – we all need them (well most of us do!) to see where we’re going and by and large they work pretty well.
 But you have to find a pair that suits you, then you have to look after them and despite your best efforts they still fog up so you can’t see where you’re going let alone the pace clock.
-The aim of this guide is to act as a FAQ for goggles and allow swimmers to pass recommendations about different types of goggles.
+The aim of this guide is to act as a FAQ for goggles and provide some advice about different types of goggles.
 The contents of the guide are set out below, but if you’ve got a question about goggles send it to us

 finding a pair

 The best goggle is the one that fits comfortably without leaking.
 Everyone has a different shaped face, and what works for one person isn’t necessarily going to work for another.
 You need to find a pair that will suit the shape of your face.